Electron-Beam-Welding

 An Article on Electron Beam Melting was published in issue 45 of Practical Welding Letter for May 2007.
 For reading it click on PWL#045.

 An Article on High Energy Drilling was published (7) in Issue 49 of Practical Welding Letter for September 2007.
-To see the article click on PWL#049.

 What about Laser?...

 LASER BEAM WELDING (LBW) is another relatively recent development with already quite a remarkable history of successes.
-A laser (acronym which stands for "Light Amplification through Stimulated Emission of Radiation") is essentially a beam of light, monocromatic (of a single wavelength or color), coherent (all photons are in phase with one another), collimated (concentrated in a narrow beam with low divergence) and, for welding applications, with elevated power density.
+A laser (acronym which stands for "Light Amplification through Stimulated Emission of Radiation") is essentially a beam of light, monochromatic (of a single wavelength or color), coherent (all photons are in phase with one another), collimated (concentrated in a narrow beam with low divergence) and, for welding applications, with elevated power density.

 The laser is thus a source of thermal energy which can be used for welding when it is of sufficient power density, precisely targeted (focused) on the joint and made to follow the joint path in sequence at proper speed.